fairDataSociety/fairdrive-desktop-app/docs/index.md

 - If you have not saved your bee preferences, Go to Files -> Settings and save
 - Check "Remember Me" option before Login to save your login credentials.
 (You can also switch between accounts later if you check this option)
 - Login
-- After you login you should see all you pods, if you do not have one hit "ctrl/cmd + N" to create a new pod
+- After you log in you should see all you pods, if you do not have one hit "ctrl/cmd + N" to create a new pod
 - Click on the checkbox on the left of your pod name.
 The pod should mount in your user space
 - Click on the folder icon on the right side of the pod name to open it in your file manager
 - CONGRATULATIONS !! you have successfully mounted your fairdrive pod in your user space